|Lou von Salomé as a teenager

 let me unravel your mysteries.

-A thousand years to live and think!
+Thousand of years to live and to think!

-Deep in your arms I long to remain.
+In your arms I long to remain.

 very well -- you still have your pain.

 Translated by Frank Beck